LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE / SCIENCE PHOTO LIBRARY LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE / SCIENCE PHOTO LIBRARY

 Rift Valley fever virus.
-Coloured transmission electron micrograph (TEM) of a section through tissue infected with Rift Valley fever virus particles (virions, blue).
-These virions are sequestering themselves in vacuoles (spaces, white) in the cell, where they will replicate.
+Coloured transmission electron micrograph (TEM) of three Rift Valley fever virus particles (virions).
+They each possess an envelope (purple) derived from the host cell membrane.
+This is studded with proteins (fringe, blue), which may be used to identify the virus.
 Rift Valley fever occurs in Africa, infecting humans, cattle, sheep, rodents and other species.
-It is transmitted by insects, mainly mosquitoes.
-In humans its symptoms include chills, fever, a headache and joint and muscle pain.
+It is transmitted by insects, mainly mosquitoes, and causes chills, fever, a headache and joint and muscle pain.
 It is rarely fatal, but can cause retinal haemorrhages that may lead to visual impairment.
+Magnification: x51,900 at 6x7cm size.

 Model release not required.
 Property release not required.